 October 31st, 2013

 I have a special holiday tradition.
 Each year on Halloween, I creep up on the Kindle Store, and take a peek at just how many zombie titles have crawled out into the marketplace.
 On Halloween night in 2011, there were 2,269 different Kindle ebooks with their word “zombie” in their title.
-But by 2012, that number had more than doubled, with 4,874 zombie ebooks there were now available on the Kindle.
+But by 2012, that number had more than doubled, with 4,874 zombie ebooks now available on the Kindle.
 And this year?
 OMG!

 Amazon’s Kindle store now has 8,052 zombie ebooks!